Mould Removal and Treatments by Restoration Specialists

 • Storage areas

-Contact Restoration Specialists today and gain peace of mind that your family is free from mould and its impacts.
+Contact RESTATE® today and gain peace of mind that your family is free from mould and its impacts.

-At Restoration Specialists, we can take care of your water damage, flood restoration, and carpet drying needs.
+At RESTATE, we can take care of your water damage, flood restoration, and carpet drying needs.
 We also work in the following areas for all of your water damage.

 • Mt.
 Roskill